discopat1/BestofBoth/README.md

 # BestofBoth
-Website for the business Best of Both Worlds, LLC
+Website for the business Best of Both Worlds Wellness, LLC